fanoframework/fanoframework.github.io/deployment/docker/index.md

 ## Prerequisite

-You have working Docker and Docker Compose installation.
+You must have a working Docker and Docker Compose installation.

-It is assumed your current user is in group `docker`.
-If you are not in `docker` group, you have to prefix all docker command with `sudo` or run it with elevated privilege (root).
+It is assumed that your current user is in the group `docker`.
+If you are not in the `docker` group, you have to prefix all Docker commands with sudo or run them with elevated privileges (root).

 ## Deploy Fano CLI-generated Project with Docker

-[Fano CLI](/scaffolding-with-fano-cli/) since `v1.13.0` generates `docker-compose.yaml` file during creation of [CGI](/scaffolding-with-fano-cli/creating-project/#scaffolding-cgi-project), [FastCGI](/scaffolding-with-fano-cli/creating-project/#scaffolding-fcgid-project), [SCGI](/scaffolding-with-fano-cli/creating-project/#scaffolding-scgi-project) and [uwsgi](/scaffolding-with-fano-cli/creating-project/#scaffolding-uwsgi-project) project.
+[Fano CLI](/scaffolding-with-fano-cli/) generates `docker-compose.yaml` file during creation of [CGI](/scaffolding-with-fano-cli/creating-project/#scaffolding-cgi-project), [FastCGI](/scaffolding-with-fano-cli/creating-project/#scaffolding-fcgid-project), [SCGI](/scaffolding-with-fano-cli/creating-project/#scaffolding-scgi-project) and [uwsgi](/scaffolding-with-fano-cli/creating-project/#scaffolding-uwsgi-project) project since `v1.13.0`.

-Which means you can skip steps explained in sections below and just compile application and then run with `docker-compose up`.
+This means you can skip the steps explained in the sections below and simply compile the application and run it with `docker-compose up`.

 ```
 $ fanocli --project-fcgi=my-fcgi.fano
 $ cd my-fcgi.fano